www42/phoenix/hints/k8sMulti.md

 # Kubernetes Multicontainer

 First, we need to create our own images of the sample application.
-Switch over to the *apps/js-calc-frontend* folder.

 1. Build images local.
-Navigate to the multi-calculator folder and into the calc-frontend folder.
+Navigate to the *apps* folder and into the *js-calc-frontend* folder.
 Then run:
 ```
 docker build -t calcfrontend .
 ```
-Do the same for the backend (folders *go-calc-backend* and *js-calc-backend*).
+Do the same for the backend (folder: *apps/js-calc-backend*).

 2. Push the images to your ACR.
     - Login to your ACR
     ```
-    docker login YOURREGISTRY.io
+    docker login YOURREGISTRY.azurecr.io
     ```
     Provide username and password as found in the portal.